tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 ### 1.3 Types of tests (non-normative)

-[!---check out the wording Paul put in the BDQ_Core_Users_Guide.md - that is nice and simple wording---AC]

-The concept of 'tests' in the context of this standard include four distinct types: VALIDATION; ISSUE; AMENDMENT and MEASURE.
+The concept of 'tests' in the context of this standard include four distinct types: Validation (bdqffdq:Validation); Issue (bdqffdq:Issue); Amendment (bdqffdq:Amendment) and Measure (bdqffdq:Measure).

+Each bdqcore: test is an instance of a subclass of bdqffdq:DataQualityNeed composed with an instance of a subclass of bdqffdq:Method composed with an instance of bdqffdq:Specification.
+When run by an implementation, each bdqcore: test can produce a data quality report consisting of bdqffdq:Assertions.

-#### 1.3.1 Validation
+#### 1.3.1 Validation (normative)

+Each Validation Test is composed of an instance of bdqffdq:Validation (which expresses a data quality need in the abstract) with an instance of bdqffdq:ValidationMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality need is to be concretely assessed).

-Each bdqcore:Validation evaluates the values in one or more Darwin Core terms for fitness for some particular narrow data quality need within CORE.
-Validations evaluate values or in some cases, presence or lack of a value.
-Validation tests are phrased as positive statements, consistent with the "Fitness for Use Framework".
-A Validation tests to see if input data have quality for some purpose.
-For example, VALIDATION_TAXONRANK_NOTEMPTY, is phrased as "Not Empty", and will return Response.status RUN_HAS_RESULT and Response.result COMPLIANT if a record under test contains a value in dwc:taxonRank, rather being phrased in the negative (i.e. VALIDATION_TAXONRANK_EMPTY) and flagging a problem.
-The formal response of VALIDATIONs can take one of four forms:
+Validation Tests in BDQ Core evaluate values in one or more Darwin Core terms (https://dwc.tdwg.org/list/) for fitness for a particular data quality need.
+In some cases, Validation Tests check for the presence or the lack of a value.
+Validation Tests are phrased as positive statements consistent with the Fitness For Use Framework (Veiga et al. 2017).
+For example, VALIDATION_TAXONRANK_NOTEMPTY will return a Response.status="RUN_HAS_RESULT" and Response.result="COMPLIANT" if a record under test contains a value in dwc:taxonRank, rather being phrased in the negative (i.e. VALIDATION_TAXONRANK_EMPTY) and flagging a potential problem.
+Data are found to be fit for some use if all Validations comprising that Use have a Response.result="COMPLIANT".
+The formal response of Validation Tests MUST take one of three forms.

-1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external authority service is unavailable, and running the same test on the same data at a different time may result in a different result.
+1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same test on the same data at a different time may result in a different result.
-2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of the Information Elements are such that the test cannot be meaningfully run.
+2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the test cannot be meaningfully run.
-3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this situation.
+3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this situation:
-4. A Response.result of either "COMPLIANT" if the values of the Information Elements meet the criteria, or "NOT_COMPLIANT" when they do not.
+  - A Response.result of either "COMPLIANT" if the values of the Information Elements meet the criteria, or "NOT_COMPLIANT" when they do not.

 #### 1.3.2 Issue

-ISSUE is a form of warning flag where the test is drawing attention to a non-empty value of a Darwin Core term.
-We have used these for a small number of cases where we wished to flag a value that might indicate a record is not fit for some purpose, but the evaluation of this case would take human review.
-For example, ISSUE_ANNOTATION_NOTEMPTY is informing the tester than there is at least one annotation associated with record and this should be evaluated before using the record.
-Similarly for the other two ISSUE-type tests: ISSUE_DATAGENERALIZATIONS_NOTEMPTY where some form of transformation has occurred, and ISSUE_ESTABLISHMENTMEANS_NOTEMPTY where the value needs to be assessed for utility.
-ISSUEs are currently outside the Data Quality Fitness for Use Framework.
-ISSUEs result in a Response.status of "RUN_HAS_RESULT" and a Response.status of "IS_ISSUE", "POTENTIAL_ISSUE" or "NOT_ISSUE".
-ISSUE is symmetrical to NOT_COMPLIANT, NOT_ISSUE is approximately symmetrical to COMPLIANT, and POTENTIAL_ISSUE does not have an equivalent Validation Response.result.
+Each Issue Test is composed of an instance of bdqffdq:Issue (which expresses a data quality need in the abstract) with an instance of bdqffdq:IssueMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality need is to be concretely assessed).

+Issue Tests are a form of warning flag where the test is drawing attention to potential problem with the value of a Darwin Core term (https://dwc.tdwg.org/list/) for at least one use case.
+As discussed above, Validations are phrased in the Framework sense of being COMPLIANT if the data have quality with respect to the test evaluation criteria.
+There were however, a set of cases that didn't fit well into this positive sense, in particular, those where the conclusion of the test was that the data might or might not be fit for purpose and a human would have to evaluate the results.
+In order to accomodate this "there might be a problem" case, we expanded the Framework to include the concept of bdqffdq:Issue, where Issues are the converse of Validations and are phrased in a negative sense of identifying potential problems.

+Issues can result in a Response.status="RUN_HAS_RESULT" accompanied by a Response.result="POTENTIAL_ISSUE" or a Response.result="NOT_ISSUE".

 #### 1.3.3 Amendment

+Each Amendment Test is composed of an instance of bdqffdq:Amendment (which expresses how to improve data to fit a data quality need in the abstract) with an instance of bdqffdq:AmendmentMethod which links it to an instance of a bdqffdq:Specification (which gives details of how proposals could be made to improve data for that need).

-An AMENDMENT may propose a change or addition to at least one Darwin Core term that is intended to improve one or more components of the quality of the record.
-The Response.result from an AMENDMENT MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for QualityControl of an existing database or record.
+An Amendment Test may propose a change to one or more Darwin Core term  values, or propose to fill in missing values.
+The Assertion produced by an Amendment is intended to improve one or more components of the quality of the record.
+The Response.result from an Amendment MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for QualityControl of an existing database or record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed amendments as part of a pipeline in preparing data for an analysis.
 Amendments, under the framework, may also propose changes to procedures rather than to data values, we have not framed any in this form in these tests.

 #### 1.3.4 Measure

+Each Measure Test is composed of an instance of bdqffdq:Measure (which expresses how measure fittnes of data for a data quality need in the abstract) with an instance of bdqffdq:MeasurementMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality is to be measured).

-A MEASURE may return either a Response.result that is a numeric value, or the values COMPLETE or NOT_COMPLETE, or NOT_REPORTED (when the Response.status="INTERNAL_PREREQUISITES_NOTMET").
-The principle Measure defined in the core tests is MEASURE_EVENTDATE_DURATIONINSECONDS, it returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the VALIDATIONs and AMENDMENTs and in one case provides an indication of the length of the period of the value of dwc:eventDate.
+The only Measure defined in BDQ Core that directly examines data is MEASURE_EVENTDATE_DURATIONINSECONDS.
+It returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the VALIDATIONs and AMENDMENTs and in one case provides an indication of the length of the period of the value of dwc:eventDate.

-[!--- we should remove the SingleRecord counting Measures, they don't fit particularly well into the framework, and we don't have either validation data or frameworks for evaluating correct implementation of them.  ---]
+Of these, MEASURE_EVENTDATE_DURATIONINSECONDS returns a Response.result measuring the amount of time represented by the value in dwc:eventDate and is the only numeric response Test.
+This Test is intended to provide an estimator for the duration of an event date that can be used as a criterion for Quality Assurance for some use cases.
+For example, a phenology use may need temporal resolution of records to within about a day, while a use involving long term patterns of spatial change may be satisfied by temporal resolution of a year or better.
+Rather than providing specific measures for each possible duration, we chose to provide just this one generic measure that could be used as a filter criterion for any Use Case.

+Most SingleRecord Measure Tests defined in BDQ Core count the number of Validation or Amendment Tests with a specified Response.Result in a bdqffdq:SingleRecord.
+Measure Tests return a Response.result as either a numeric value or "COMPLETE" or "NOT_COMPLETE".
+Measure Tests can also be accumulated across multiple records (bdqffdq:MultiRecord).

+Data are found to be fit for some use if all Validation Tests comprising that Use Case have a Response.result="COMPLIANT", and all non-numeric Measure Tests comprising that Use Case have a Response.result="COMPLETE".
+The majority of BDQ Core Tests are Validations phrased in the positive sense to identify biodiversity data that are fit for the Use Case, as identified in the user scenario analyses performed by BDQ Task Group 3 (https://github.com/tdwg/bdq/tree/master/tg3).

-A MEASURE applies to a single record (bdqffdq:SingleRecord), but like all other tests, could be accumulated across multiple records (bdqffdq:MultiRecords).
-MEASUREs within the standard are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.
+bdqffdq:SingleRecord MEASUREs within BDQ Core are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.

-For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
-Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
-Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.
+For each bdqffdq:SingleRecord Validation Test, there is a bdqffdq:MultiRecord Measure Test that returns a Response.result="COMPLETE" when all records in the bdqffdq:MultiRecord have a Response.result="COMPLIANT", and a Response.result="NOT_COMPLETE" when they are not.
+Under Quality Assurance, these Measure Tests are the key criterion for identifying data which have quality for a Use Case.
+Under Quality Assurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measure Tests for completeness, such that a filtered bdqffdq:MultiRecord has Response.result="COMPLETE" for all bdqffdq:MultiRecord Measure Tests.

-Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT, and all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE.
-The vast majority of the Core tests are Validations, phrased in the positive sense, intended as a core suite, to identify biodiversity data that are fit for the Core purposes, as identified in the user scenario analyses performed by BDQ Task Group 3.

 ### 1.4 RFC 2119 key words (normative)